LemLib/LemLib/docs/tutorials/3_tuning_and_moving.md

 	1, // smallErrorRange
 	100, // smallErrorTimeout
 	3, // largeErrorRange
-	500 // largeErrorTimeout
+	500, // largeErrorTimeout,
+    20 // slew (maximum acceleration)
 };
 ```

 The first 2 parameters are the kP and kD gains.
 These are the ones we will be focusing on for now.
 When we tune them, we want kP as high as possible with minimal oscillation (the robot moving backwards/forwards repeatedly at the end).
-Here is the algorithm we will be using to tune these gains:
+Here is the method we will be using to tune these gains:

 1. Move the robot 10 inches forward using the `chassis.moveTo()` function
 2. increase kP until the robot starts oscillating